Courtney Daley

 07-12-2009Proprietary estoppel claims: Avoiding the “Er…” and the “um….” with reference to Davies v.
 Davies [2016] EWCA Civ 463

 Laura joined Unity Street Chambers in 2014 following the successful completion of her pupillage.
-She has excellent client communication skills and thrives working under pressure.
+She is a firm and persuasive advocate whose attention to detail and rigorous preparation has made her much sought after by clients.

 2012 Gray's Inn